lavabit/libdime/docs/style.md

 ### Tabs and Spaces

-Tabs are used for indentation.
-Spaces are used for column alignment.
+Spaces are used for indentation and column alignment.
+Tabs shall not be used.
+Code indentation is 4 spaces per level.

 ### Indentation

-Each level of indentation shall add one tab to the previous level.
+The standard code level indentation is 4 spaces.
+Each level of indentation shall add 4 spaces to the previous level.

 ### Column Alignment